Trust Me: I'm a Fashion Expert—These 7 Subtle Summer Trends Are Slowly But Surely Dominating My Algorithms

 Papery White Trousers

-Style Notes: A trend I've seen emerging on the uptown style-setters of New York and now London, white trousers are getting lighter and more delicate than ever in feather-weight cotton and silk constructions that are akin to paper.
-This is the perfect solution for those seeking a modest option for summer, which will then pack well for hot vacations.
+Style Notes: A trend I've seen emerging on the uptown style-setters of New York and now London, white trousers are getting lighter and more delicate than ever in feather-weight cotton and silk constructions akin to paper.
+They're the perfect solution for those seeking a modest option for summer, and also pack well for hot holidays.

 XXL Raffia Totes